Leezan-1/Snake_Game/README.md

 # Snake_Game
-Creating legendary snake game in python.
-But just a simple version.
+A python exercise of creating legendary snake game.

-# TO PLAY THE GAME
+# TO PLAY THE GAME:
 - Install Python 3.0 or above
 - Run main.py